-How to install maps (starting with a sealed TomTom Navigator 5 box):Install conduit
+How to install maps (starting with a sealed TomTom Navigator

 Install a map using the TomTom Setup program in the navupd512 disk